Hembree (band)

 Hembree is an indie rock band from Kansas City, Missouri.
-Hembree consists of Isaac Flynn, Garrett Childers, Eric Davis, Alex Ward, and Austin Ward.
+The band is currently based in Los Angeles, California.
+Hembree consists of Isaac Flynn, Eric Davis, Alex Ward, and Austin Ward.
 The band began releasing songs independently in 2015.
 Hembree is signed to Thirty Tigers of Nashville, TN.
 Their debut studio album, House on Fire, was released in April 2019.

 History

-The band was founded by original members Isaac Flynn, Garrett Childers, and Eric Davis.
-Brothers Alex and Austin Ward later joined in 2018.
+Hembree was founded by Isaac Flynn, Garrett Childers, and Eric Davis.
+In 2018, brothers Alex and Austin Ward joined the band, solidifying the lineup.